Skip to content

 Feature With backend Without backend

-Load artifacts /api/artifacts File picker / showDirectoryPicker()
+Load artifacts /api/artifacts (online path can auto-list + merge GI/KG) File picker / showDirectoryPicker()

 Graph rendering Full Full